udacity/machine-learning/projects/capstone/capstone_proposal.md

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_

 Mean Squared Error (MSE) and Mean Absolute Error (MAE) are two potential metrics for this mode.
 The benchmark models employ MSE.
-Since this is framed as a prediction problem and the target is continuous, MSE/MAE are sensible evaluation metrics.
+Since this is framed as a regression problem and the target is continuous, MSE/MAE are sensible evaluation metrics.

+R^2 is another potential metric, but not sure if this will help in coming up with more accurate models.

+The model results would be considered satisfactory if the predicted results are within +/- 10% of the actual future price.

 ### Project Design
 _(approx. 1 page)_

+Train -> Test
+Regularization

 Analysis of the data
 Also for the historic events on bitcoin, I would like to leverage the details on https://99bitcoins.com/price-chart-history/ and grade the nature of these events manually on a scale of 1-10, 10 being extremely positive event.